Information for those exploring college programs for the neurodiverse:

 How much does it cost to attend the Succeed Program?

-Beginning August 2025, each credit hour will cost $596.
-Succeed is a two-year program (four semesters) that will involve 44 credit hours.
-Program cost for two years will be $26,244 prior to tax/finance/service fee.
+Beginning August 2025, each credit hour will cost $596 at UMSL.
+A minimum of 12 credit hours is required per semester.
+A semester in the Succeed Program may cost around $7,152 prior to tax/finance/service fee, housing, and meal plans.
+Our program fee is comparable with other inclusive postsecondary education (IPSE) programs in Missouri.
 For undergraduate students in the Link Certificate or Degree Program, tuition per credit hour is determined by your specific College.
-Please note that the Link Program student support services fee is separate from UMSL tuition.
+Please note that the Link Program student support services fee of $2,756 per semester is separate from your UMSL tuition.
+For students in the Link Certificate Program, the aforementioned fee will apply to you upon completion of your first semester in your first year at the University.

 In the summer, we offer camps in June and July to those aged 17 years and older who want to experience college life for one week at the UMSL campus.
 They may either commute to camp daily or stay in our campus residence hall for four nights during camp week.
-As of 2024, cost to attend camp is $300/week for commuters, and $600/week for those staying on campus overnight.
-Cost includes lunch and dinner while on campus and transportation and admission fee for field trip.
+As of 2024, cost to attend camp is $315/week for commuters, and $630/week for those staying on campus overnight.
+Cost includes breakfast, lunch, and dinner while on campus, and transportation and admission fee for field trip.
 Campers are allowed to bring extra funds to buy snacks and souvenirs.
 Please see the camp scholarship and camp funding vouchers info below for significant savings to attend our college camp.

 Does the OIPE offer scholarships?

 Yes.
-Non-degree seeking students may be eligible for one of these OIPE scholarships: Succeed Jubilee Scholarship, Novik Annual Scholarship, Chase Riley Scholarship, OIPE General Scholarship, and the Paul Meyer Memorial Scholarship.
-Applicants must first be accepted into our program before they apply for a scholarship grant.
+Non-degree seeking students may be eligible for one of these OIPE scholarships: Succeed Jubilee Scholarship, Novik Chase Riley Annual Scholarship, OIPE Non-Degree General Scholarship and the Paul Meyer Memorial Scholarship.
+Applicants must first be accepted into our program before they apply for a scholarship grant in August.

-Meanwhile, students enrolled in Link Degree may be eligible for UMSL scholarships and/or financial aid such as those listed here.
-Additional information is also available here.
+Meanwhile, students enrolled in Link Degree may be eligible for UMSL scholarships and/or financial aid such as those listed on our funding page.
+Additional information is also available on the Student Financial Services site.

 Participants of our college summer camps held annually in June and July may also receive full camp scholarship if they are residents of (or students attending school in) St. Louis City.
 Camp funding vouchers through the Recreation Council of Greater St. Louis are also available for residents of St. Louis County and St. Charles County.